xpublish-community/xpublish/docs/source/getting-started/tutorial/serving-multiple-datasets.md

 - `/datasets`: returns the list of the ids (keys) of all published datasets

 Note that custom routes work for multiple datasets as well as for a single dataset.
 No code change is required.
-Taking the example above,
+Taking the example previously,

 ```python
 rest_collection = xpublish.Rest(